Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 OFFENSIVE LINE

-That the number one offense scored TDs every time it had the ball meant something must have been going OK up front.
+That the No. 1 offense scored touchdowns every time it had the ball meant something must have been going OK up front.

-But what stood out were two negatives — an injury during the pre-practice period to center Justin Britt and two penalties by Germain Ifedi that got him benched.
-Carroll said Britt “tweaked’’ his back, which resulted in Joey Hunt starting out as the center with the starting offense and with the team later using Ethan Pocic there, an alignment in which Rees Odhiambo slid into the starting lineup at left guard.
+But what stood out were two negatives — an injury during the prepractice period to center Justin Britt and two penalties by Germain Ifedi that got him benched.
+Carroll said Britt “tweaked’’ his back, which resulted in Joey Hunt starting as the center with the starting offense and with the team later using Ethan Pocic there, an alignment in which Rees Odhiambo slid into the starting lineup at left guard.

 Ifedi, meanwhile, had a false start and then a hold on the same drive and was taken out in the middle of it, replaced by Isaiah Battle.